cnabio/cnab-spec/810-well-known-custom-extensions.md

 ## Parameter Sources

 A custom bundle extension, `io.cnab.parameterSources`, MAY be defined that provides additional guidance for how a runtime MAY determine the default value of a [parameter][parameter].
-The parameter source extension does not cover how the runtime should set the value of a parameter because each implemenation may have different information to take into account when determining the final value of a parameter.
+The parameter source extension does not cover how the runtime should set the value of a parameter because each implementation may have different information to take into account when determining the final value of a parameter.

 In the example below, the [output][output] `tfstate` is initially generated during the install action, and the required parameter `tfstate` is used by the upgrade and uninstall actions.
 The parameter source specifies that the `tfstate` output can be used to set the `tfstate` parameter.
 This enables a bundle to pass data, in this case state, between actions.